radical-cybertools/supercomputing2015-tutorial/README.md

 2. Introduction to Pilot-Abstraction

-3. Exercise 1: Pilot-Abstraction on HPC and ABDS

-4. Exercise 2: KMeans
+3. Advanced Analytics with Apache Hadoop, Spark and Pilot-Abstraction

 ## Practical Exercises: